ali-layken/BurstUI/posts/Dismantling_Internet_Censorship:_Build_Your_Own_VPN.md

 <br />

-This combination of a VPN to proxy :computer: that has trustable access to the needed resources is a pattern that can be adapted for other scenarios.
+This combination, of a VPN to a proxy :computer: that has trustable access to the needed resources, is a pattern that can be adapted for other scenarios.
 Here are some examples that grow increasingly worse in what is blocked:
 1. **Root Nameserver**: If you can’t trust your ISP to allow connections to Root Nameservers, use a *Public DoH/DoT*, which acts like an encrypted proxy to Root nameservers.
 This shifts trust from your ISP to a third-party resolver like Google or Cloudflare, but the ISP can still block access to these proxies by filtering their IPs or traffic patterns.
 (DoH)
 2. **DoH/DoT**: If your ISP blocks DoH/DoT providers, you can use a *VPN* to tunnel traffic to a computer outside your ISP’s network that can access *Public DNS Servers*.
 (VPN-to-DNS)
 3. **Specific IPs**, If your DNS is coming back fine but access to the web server is blocked, you’ll need to *VPN* to a computer that can *access that server*.
 (VPN)